 Afternoon - $4.95

 **Regular hours will be posted online

-We would like to invite you to enroll in our Dining Services Flex Dollars plan.
-The plan is a declining balance plan that can be used at any of the on-campus dining facilities.
-As an added bonus, when you purchase $50 or more in Flex Dollars, 10% more will be added onto your account at no additional cost to you.
-Flex Dollar purchases are tax free, stretching your money even further.
-To add flex dollars to your College ID card, go to the Business Office page and select Add Flex Dollars.
+Commuter Students: Commuter students are invited to enroll in our Commuter Meal Plan which includes 5 meals per week and $250 in Flex Dollars.
+Another option is to solely purchase Flex Dollars as a declining balance plan that can be used at any of the on-campus dining facilities.
+If you purchase Flex Dollars in increments of $50 or more you will be given an additional 10%, stretching your money even further.
+To add flex dollars or a meal plan to your College ID card, go to http://www.lycoming.edu/businessoffice/ and select Add Flex Dollars or Meal Plan.

 Flex dollars are non-refundable but carry over from fall to spring semester.
 They expire on the last day of the spring semester.
-To use your flex dollars, all you need to do is present your College ID card in the Wertz Dining Room, Jack’s Place, or Café 1812 to make a purchase.
+To use your flex dollars, all you need to do is present your College ID card in the dining room, Jack’s Place, or Café 1812 to make a purchase.
 Your flex dollar balance is provided each time you use your card.

 A new benefit for students on any of the meal plans this year is meal equivalency.
 If you miss breakfast or lunch in Wertz Dining Hall you will be able to use a meal swipe as a cash equivalency to purchase a snack or meal in Café 1812.
 Meal equivalency will be available from 7:00 until 10:59 am and then again from 1:00 until 4:29 pm.
 The morning equivalency will be $4.25 and the afternoon equivalency will be $5.75.
 If you use a swipe at Café 1812, you will not be able to use a swipe in Wertz Dining Hall during the same meal period.